nshubina/Portfolio/NoSQL/MongoDB/README.md

 🧭 NoSQL Practice using MongoDB

+This project is my basic introduction to MongoDB — a type of NoSQL database.
+It shows how I practiced simple operations like creating a database, inserting, and finding documents.

-Here, I practiced working with MongoDB using MongoDB Compass and the Mongo Shell to explore NoSQL data operations.
+I practiced basic MongoDB operations using MongoDB Compass and the Mongo Shell.